Rinzller/FlightDeck/README.md

 ## Startup Applications before DCS
 Add up to ten applications to launch before DCS launches...
 ![Kneeboards](.github/media/Startup.png)

+## Utility Scripts
+I have added a script to set the system time back a year to temporarily fix the F15E radar issue.
+You can download the script from ~[here](https://github.com/Rinzller/FlightDeck/tree/main/Utils) and add it to your 'Startup' list (The script requires admin)

 ## OS Requirements
 * Windows 10 or Windows 11